The Ukrainian President Petro Poroshenko said on Wednesday that a “ceasefire regime” had been agreed with Russia over the crisis in eastern Ukraine.

 Donbass incorporates the regions of Donestsk and Luhansk, where fighting has been ongoing since April.
 The death toll has reached more than 2,600 since the fighting began, according to the UN.

-Cameron has warned the West against making the same mistakes as Neville Chamberlain The original announcement was denied by the Kremlin, which claimed that "Russia cannot physically agree to a ceasefire as it is not party to the conflict".
+The original announcement was denied by the Kremlin, which claimed that "Russia cannot physically agree to a ceasefire as it is not party to the conflict".

 President Putin’s spokesperson Dmitry Peskov said that "Putin and Poroshenko really discussed the steps that would contribute to a ceasefire between the militia and the Ukrainian forces”.